andrewfwalters/w241/essay1.md

 ## Introduction to Depression Research

 Depression is a widespread and poorly understood disease.
-Researchers are aware that there are both biological and psychological factors affecting depression.
+Researchers are aware that there are both biological and psychological factors affecting depression, but both are poorly understood.
 Most medicines treat depression by altering the body's production of chemicals used in the brain such as serotonin and norepinephrine.
 Researchers have yet to establish why antidepressants affect depression and more importantly why they are ineffective in many patients.

 ## The Publication of Caspi et al in 2003

-the causal relationship between biology and depression is of great interest to researchers.
+The causal relationship between biology and depression is of great interest to researchers.
-Avshalom Caspi along with researchers at Kings College London and the University of Wisconsin observed the effect of a particular gene on the depression outcomes of 1037 children in New Zealand.
+Avshalom Caspi along with researchers at Kings College London and the University of Wisconsin [observed the effect of a particular gene (5-HTT) on the depression outcomes of 1037 children in New Zealand](http://psych.colorado.edu/~willcutt/pdfs/Caspi_2003.pdf).

 > In this study, a functional polymorphism in the promoter region of the serotonin transporter gene (SLC6A4) was used to characterize genetic vulnerability to depression and to test whether 5-HTT gene variation moderates the influence of life stress on depression.
 > --Caspi et al

 The above excerpt from the introduction of the Caspi paper shows that the researchers intended to draw a causal conclusion from the observational study.
-In particular note the phrase "characterize genetic vulnerability to depression" for it's implied causality.
+In particular, note the phrase "characterize genetic vulnerability to depression" for it's implied causality.
 The limitations of conducting experiments in the field of human genetics is well known to researchers, due to the ethical limitations of imposing a specific gene on a random selection of people.
-However the researchers were not careful enough in describing the limits of their observational study, and the results were reported by The New York Times in this 2003 article as a causal relationship.
+However the researchers were not careful enough in describing the limits of their observational study, and the results were reported by The New York Times in [this 2003 article](https://www.nytimes.com/2003/07/18/us/gene-is-linked-to-susceptibility-to-depression.html) as a causal relationship.

 ## Possibility of Bias in the Caspi Paper